AXPONA 2017: Clement Perry

 AXPONA-17-aaaa.jpg

 Another room that instantly caught my attention was the MSB suite.
-Their Platinum 3-tier DAC and transport make for a long argument in choosing analogue over digital.
-I wouldn’t be afraid of throwing in their amplifiers either as they just might be a sleeper.
-Heard an earlier model in a friends home and thought these were among the best amplifiers to have ever graced his listening space: fast, clean and weighty but nimble.
+Their Platinum 3-tier DAC and transport make a strong case for choosing analogue over digital.
+I wouldn’t be afraid to throw in their amplifiers either, as they might be a sleeper.
+Heard an earlier model in a friend’s home and thought these were among the best amplifiers to have ever graced his listening space: fast, clean, and weighty but nimble.
 Yes, they were quite impressive!

 AXPONA-17-magicoa.jpg